 Successful completion of this module provides participants with the knowledge and skills to teach school/ college examination-level geology (in GCSE, A-level or Scottish Higher courses).

 Keele University’s accredited Teaching and Learning in Geoscience Education is managed by the Earth Science Education Unit supported by the School of Geography, Geology and Environment.
 Successful completion of this module (15 credits at level 7) entitles participants to an Earth Science Education Unit CPD Certificate in Geoscience Education and a transcript from Keele University.

 The module enables teachers to develop their teaching practice (skills, knowledge and values) and provides a dynamic, critical reflective rationale for their teaching practice.
 This reflection has a range of sources: personal experience, the experiences of others, observation of teaching, practical and task-related discussion with peers, and relevant reading.

-The module is delivered through a week-long residential summer school, 27th July - 2nd August 2020, based at Keele University.
+The module is delivered through a week-long residential summer school - Spring/Summer 2021 dates to be confirmed.